mccsssk2/13.coronaryFFR-2021-2023/README.md

 ## Source and use.

 * Preprocessing: The 1D centerlines (coordinates, diameters) provide the CFD geometry and 1D mesh as shown in figure above that use custom matlab codes.
 The code was developed in matlab to permit uptake by graduate and undergraduate developers.
 The matlab preprocessor generates the geometry assigning location specific material properties, estimates that boundary conditions at the terminals, and organizes the input aortic flow temporal profiles for dynamic CFD simulation.
 All the information is written into a SimVascular script, nominally called "in script".
 An example of the in script is provided in the data/ directory.
+As an intermmediate, an ASCII file in SWC format (https://neuromorpho.org/myfaq.jsp) is created which facilitates a lightweight manner of sharing geometries compared to the large file sizes required by the binary VTK files.

 * Simulation: The simulation is simply:
 OneDSolver name_of_in_script.in